 There are a lot of exchanges on the market that aren’t as trustworthy as they claim to be, which is one of the reasons I am writing this Coinbase review — to show you how legitimate Coinbase is, among other things.

 So, is Coinbase legit?
 Well, the truth is, Coinbase is probably as legit as it gets.

 Just to operate in 30 states of the U.S. alone, it has over 40 different licenses.
 This ensures their practices are legal and that they handle your money with integrity.

 If you’re reading this Coinbase review, the first thing you need to know is whether or not you can use this exchange in your region.

 Coinbase can be used in many countries to do transactions like sending, receiving or storing funds.
-However, Coinbase’s buy and sell features are only available in 32 developed countries around the world.
+However, the platform's buy and sell features are only available in 32 developed countries around the world.

-So, be sure to check whether you can use Coinbase from your country before you attempt to sign up.
+Be sure to check whether you can use Coinbase from your country before you attempt to sign up!

 Features of Coinbase

 Let's quickly run down some of the main features of the crypto exchange platform in question.

 Coinbase is often used as an entry point into the crypto market.
 Through it, you can purchase Bitcoin, Litecoin, Ether and Bitcoin Cash.
 These four digital currencies are the only ones you can buy from Coinbase.